Three Golden Rules of Accounting - Overview, Types, Benefits

 Maintaining the accounts of financial transactions according to the golden rules of accounting gives certain benefits.

-1. Maintenance of business records – The maintenance of business records is critical to the success of a business.
-The practice of accounting will make sure that all your business transactions are recorded in a safe place in the correct order and, more importantly, in a systematic way.
+1. Maintenance of Business Records – The maintenance of business records is crucial to a business’s success.
+The practice of accounting ensures that all your business transactions are recorded in a secure location, in the correct order, and, more importantly, in a systematic manner.

-2. Preparation of financial statements – If the golden rules of accounting are applied, then the financial transactions will be recorded appropriately.
-Financial statements like profit and loss account, trading account, balance sheets, can all be prepared quickly if the accounting is correctly done.
+2. Preparation of Financial Statements – If the golden rules of accounting are applied, then financial transactions will be recorded accurately.
+Financial statements, such as the profit and loss account, the trading account, and the balance sheet, can all be prepared quickly if the accounting is done correctly.

-3. Comparison of financial results – Accounting done by following the golden rules will make it easy to compare one year’s financial results against another year.
+3. Comparison of financial results – Accounting done in accordance with the golden rules will make it easy to compare one year’s financial results against those of another year.
 Analysis of year-on-year financial results becomes easier and trustworthy.

-4. Corporate Decision making – An accounting process based on the three golden accounting rules makes the financial results trustworthy and valuable in senior management and leadership’s decision-making process.
+4. Corporate decision-making – An accounting process based on the three golden rules of accounting makes financial results trustworthy and valuable in senior management and leadership’s decision-making process.

 5. Evidence in Legal matters – Business matters need to be recorded systematically and filed away in an organised fashion for quick reference in legal issues.

-6. Regulatory compliance – For businesses, accounting is of paramount importance helping compliance with regulatory authorities.
-Without the basic foundation laid down by the three golden accounting rules, it would be difficult to achieve regulatory compliance.
+6. Regulatory compliance – For businesses, accounting is of paramount importance in helping comply with regulatory authorities.
+Without the basic foundation laid down by the three golden rules of accounting, it would be difficult to achieve regulatory compliance.

-7. Helps in Taxation matters – Due to incorrect accounting practices, the shortfall in taxes could attract heavy penalties from government authorities, negatively impacting image and brand value.
+7. Helps in Taxation Matters – Due to incorrect accounting practices, a shortfall in taxes could attract heavy penalties from government authorities, negatively impacting the image and brand value.

 About author